 1 1 Name (as snown on your income tax return).
 Name is required on this line; do not leave this line blank.
 Print or type.
 Specific Instructions on page 3.
 2 Business name/disregarded entity name, if different from above Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Ch following seven boxes. eck only one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC ☐ Trust/estate Exempt payee code (if any) Limited liability company.
+Chrollowing seven boxes. eck only one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC ☐ Trust/estate Exempt payee code (if any) Limited liability company.
 Enter the tax classification (C=C corporation, S=S corporation, P=Partne rship) ▶ Note: Check the appropriate box in the line above for the tax classification of the single-member of LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its owner should check the appropriate box for the tax classification of its owner should check the appropriate box for the tax classification of the single-member of LLC in the LLC is classified as a single-member of LLC in the LLC is classified as a single-member of LLC in the LLC is classified as a single-member of LLC in the LLC is classified as a single-member of LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC is classified as a single-member LLC in the LLC in the LLC is classified as a single-member LLC in the LLC in t Exemption from FATCA reporting code (if any) ecifi Scifi Other (see instructions) (Applies to accounts maintained outside the U.S.) Sp 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a e and address (optional) See U) 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai t I Taxpayer Identification Number (TIN) Enter you r TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to av O.G curity number reside nt a ithholding.
+Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) ecifi Scifi Other (see instructions) (Applies to accounts maintained outside the U.S.) Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name a and address (optional) See () 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai t I Taxpayer Identification Number (TIN) Enter you r TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to av Old curity number reside nt a ithholding.
 For individuals, this is generally your social security number (SSN).
 However, 1 lien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other is your employer identification number (EIN).
-If you do not have a number, see How to ge TIN, I or ne account is in more than one name, see the instructions for line 1.
-Also see What Name and Employer identification number Numb er I o Give the Requester for guidelines on whose number to enter. - Par ill Certification Unde pe nalties of perjury, I certify that: 2.
-I ar Sei n no vice mber shown on this form is my correct taxpayer identification number (or I am waiting for it subject to backup withholding because: (a) I am exempt from backup withholding, or (be (IRS) that I am subject to backup withholding as a result of a failure to report all interest per subject to backup withholding; and I have not been n otified by the Internal Revenue 2 1 0 IS gitizen or other IIS person (defined below); and
+If you do not have a number, see How to ge TIN, la to your omproyor radiation frames.
+(Elity, if you do not have a names, occition to go or e account is in more than one name, see the instructions for line 1.
+Also see What Name and Employer identification number Numk er T o Give the Requester for guidelines on whose number to enter. - Par Ш Certification Unde pe nalties of perjury, I certify that: 2.
+I ar Sei n no vice mber shown on this form is my correct taxpayer identification number (or I am waiting for t subject to backup withholding because: (a) I am exempt from backup withholding, or (b) (IRS) that I am subject to backup withholding as a result of a failure to report all interest er subject to backup withholding; and) I have not been n otified by the Internal Revenue 2 1 0 IS gitizen as other IIS person (defined below); and